-With hindsight and 20/20, we all know now that the market has recovered and had the client left the money right where it was, he would have been made whole and then some by now.
+With hindsight and 20/20, we all know now the market has recovered and had the client left the money right where it was, he would have been made whole and then some by now.

-What adds insult to injury is that the very next day, literally the day after he cashed out, the market was up big.
+What adds insult to injury is the very next day, literally the day after he cashed out, the market was up big.
 And over the next seven days, he would have recouped just under 11% of what he lost.

 And yes, I know that 11% would not have recovered all of his losses, it would still have put several thousand dollars back into his pocket.